stmilne/icds_docs_v2/docs/running-jobs/portal.md

 To pay for your job with [credit account or allocation](../accounts/paying-for-compute.md), select it from the Account drop-down menu.

-With a credit account, you can choose from the Partition drop-down menu a hardware [partition][partitions] to run your job.
+With a credit account, you can choose a hardware [partition][partitions] from the Partition drop-down menu to run your job.
 With an allocation, select "sla-prio" from the Partition menu.
 [partitions]: ../getting-started/compute-hardware.md#partitions

-To override the default choices for nodes, cores, memory, and run time, or to request a GPU,
-check the box "Enable advanced Slurm options", and type Slurm [resource directives][slurmdir] one per line into the text box, like this:
+To override the default choices for nodes, cores, memory, and run time, check the box "Enable advanced Slurm options", and type Slurm [resource directives][slurmdir] one per line into the text box, like this:
 [slurmdir]: slurm-scheduler.md#resource-directives